wilsonmar/wilsonmar.github.io/_posts/2017-03-03-python-install.md

 * <a href="#easy_install">easy_install</a> is an environment manager.

 * <a href="#MiniConda">Miniconda</a> is a lightweight distribution of Conda, and uses conda commands.
 * Anaconda is installed on top of miniconda to provide a curated collection of <a target="_blank" href="https://docs.continuum.io/anaconda/pkgs.html">over 720 "common" packages</a> for scientific Python users.
+It is no longer recommended due to the security vulnerabilities in that many packages.
+So it's best to install the base Miniconda and add only the packages you actually use.

-It's a "hot mess".
+### Python

 Despite all this hassle around versioning, Python is the preferred language of Artificial Intelligence and Machine Learning at the forefront of computer science innovation today.